FAQ: Certificates & UMC Professional Certifications

 DIFFERENCE BETWEEN GARRETT-EVANGELICAL CERTIFICATES AND UMC CERTIFICATIONS

-Our certificates in Christian Education, Evangelism and Church Planting, and Music Ministry have tracks for students intending to pursue UMC Professional Certification.
+Our certificates in Christian Education and Evangelism and Church Planting have tracks for students intending to pursue UMC Professional Certification.
 We also offer a program preparing persons for UMC Professional Certification in Spiritual Formation.
 Note that this program is separate from the Garrett-Evangelical Certificate in Spiritual Formation and Direction.
 (Back To Top)

 Each Garrett-Evangelical certificate requires completion of at least five courses in a particular area of study.
 The certificate is awarded by the seminary in recognition of successful completion of that course work.

 Those completing the courses required for UMC Professional Certification in Christian Education and Evangelism and Church Planting are also granted a certificate of completion by Garrett-Evangelical Theological Seminary.
 However, a UMC professional certification is granted by the Board of Ordained Ministry of an annual conference and not the seminary.
 Such certification is given in recognition that a person has been called, made a commitment to serve, and has fulfilled the required standards of academic training, experience, and continuing study to serve with excellence in an area of specialized ministry.
 In short, our coursework fulfills the academic requirements for professional certification.
 There are additional requirements including “two years of leadership” in your field.
 The process and requirements for UMC Professional Certification are outlined in the section below on UMC certifications and on the GBHEM website.